Awesome-HarmonyOS/HarmonyOS/README.md

 ![](assets/img/harmony/harmonyos3.jpg)

 HarmonyOS applies microkernel technology to Trusted Execution Environment(TEE), and reshapes trusted security through formal methods.
 A Formal method is an effective means to verify the correctness of the system and the absence of loopholes from the source by using mathematical methods.
 Traditional verification methods such as function verification and simulation attack can only be validated in limited scenarios, while formal methods can validate all software running paths through the data model.
-For the first time, Hongmeng OS has applied formal methods to terminal TEE, which significantly improves the security level.
-At the same time, because the code amount of Hongmeng OS microkernel is only one-thousandth of that of Linux macro-kernel, its attack probability is greatly reduced.
+For the first time, HarmonyOS has applied formal methods to terminal TEE, which significantly improves the security level.
+At the same time, because the code amount of HarmonyOS microkernel is only one-thousandth of that of Linux macro-kernel, its attack probability is greatly reduced.

 * #### 4.
 Through unified IDE to support a single development, multi-terminal deployment, achieve cross-terminal ecological sharing